-The Company recorded a \$10.0 million other-than-temporary credit impairment during the year on investments where the expected future cash flows of certain subordinated non-Agency RMBS were less than their amortized cost basis.
-The Company evaluates each investment in our RMBS portfolio for OTTI quarterly or more often if market conditions warrant.
-The amortized cost of each investment in an unrealized loss position is compared to the present value of expected future cash flows, an other-than-temporary credit impairment has occurred.
-If the Company does not intend to sell not are required to sell the debt security prior to its anticipated recovery, the credit loss, if any, is recognized in the statement of operations, while the balance of impairment related to other factors is recognized in Other Comprehensive Income ("OCI").
-If we intend to sell the debt security before its anticipated recovery, the full OTTI is recognized in the statement of operations.
+The Company evaluates each investment in its RMBS portfolio for OTTI quarterly or more often if market conditions warrant.
+The amortized cost of each investment in an unrealized loss position is compared to the present value of expected future cash flows of the position.
+In estimating future cash flows, the Company evaluated the non-Agency RMBS for OTTI by considering delinquencies, credit losses, loss severities, prepayment speeds, geographic data, borrower characteristics, loan to value ratios, seasoning and credit support in conjunction with broader macroeconomic expectations such as home price depreciation, expectations of future delinquencies and loss severities and the ability of the borrower to refinance or modify their loans.
+If after determining the expected future cash flows of the position, the amortized cost of the security is less than the present value of its expected flows, an other-than-temporary credit impairment has occurred.
+If the Company does not intend to sell and is not more likely than not required to sell the debt security prior to its anticipated recovery, the credit loss, if any, is recognized in the statement of operations, while the balance of impairment related to other factors is recognized in Other Comprehensive Income (Loss).
+If the Company intends to sell the debt security, or will be more likely than not required to sell and not required to sell and is not required to sell the factors is recognized in Other Comprehensive Income (Loss).
+If the Company intends to sell the debt security, or will be more likely than not required to sell and the statement of operations.
 The determination cannot be overcome by management judgment of the probability of collecting all cash flows previously projected.
+A summary of the OTTI included in earnings for the years ended December 31, 2010, 2009 and 2008 is presented below.